After the plot is done, multiple couples are paired off and there's a massive wedding ceremony.

 - Jane Austen is fond of this trope, often lampshading the tendency for one marriage instantly to inspire expectations of another:

-- Northanger Abbey: While the character who mentions it, a stupid John Thorpe, is disappointed as he did not get the girl; and the engagement which actually inspired his witty comment was broken off, one marriage does make another possible.
+- Northanger Abbey: While the character who mentions it, the stupid John Thorpe, is disappointed (as he did not get the girl), and the engagement which actually inspired his witty comment was broken off, one marriage does make another possible.
 General Tilney is so pleased with his daughter being married into Blue Blood that he stops preventing his son Henry from marrying Catherine, a young girl of upper-middle class whose only mistake was apparently not being a very wealthy heiress.

 - Sense and Sensibility: Ends with three couples married: Lucy Steele to Robert Ferrars, Elinor Dashwood to Edward Ferrars, and after some time Marianne Dashwood to older Colonel Brandon.
-Also, in the middle of the novel, there was a much-gossiped-about wedding of John Willoughby with a wealthy, yet plain lady.
+Also, in the middle of the novel, there was a much-gossiped-about wedding of John Willoughby with the wealthy but plain Sophia Grey.

 - Pride and Prejudice: Ends with three couples married.
 Mr. Darcy wanted to show Elizabeth that he was a good person so he paid for one of her sister's weddings (and persuaded the groom to acually marry the seduced girl) and reunited another one with the man she loved (Jane Bennet and Mr Bingley).